29next/developer-docs/docs/themes/event-tracking.md

 sidebar_position: 3
 ---
 ## Overview
-Event Trackering allows merchants and third-party integrations to subscribe to customer engagement events on your storefront.
+Event Tracking allows merchants and third-party integrations to subscribe to customer engagement events on your storefront for robust customer behavior tracking.

 ## Getting Started